P4Networking/bfcli/README.md

     ```
 2. all : delete all entries of the table
     ```
-    //Do not confuse with set-flow's "-a" flag.
+    // Do not confuse with set-flow's "-a" flag.
 It's totally diffrent. pisc-cli del-flow [TABLE_NAME] -a
     pisc-cli del-flow pipe.SwitchIngress.fib -a
     ```